 Malca-Amit was founded in 1963.
 The Malca-Amit Group of Companies consists of an international team of experts, including logistics, security, customs house and special operations professionals, who work tirelessly to ensure smooth, expedient and professional service tailored to the precise specifications and needs of the global luxury goods industry and international banks.
 Malca-Amit’s highly-secured, strategically located storage facilities are recognized as market leaders.

-Currently, precious metals are stored in protected and insured vaults in New York, London, Zurich, Singapore and Australia.
+Physical precious metals are stored in protected and insured vaults in New York, London, Zurich, Singapore and Australia.
 All precious metal transportation and storage is fully insured by GBI’s vaulting partners through Lloyd’s of London.

 Lloyd’s of London:In the 17th century, London's importance as a trade centre led to an increasing demand for ship and cargo insurance.
 Edward Lloyd's coffee shop became recognised as the place for obtaining marine insurance and this is where the Lloyd’s that we know today began.
 Over the past 330 years Lloyd's has become the world’s leading market for specialist insurance.
 Lloyd's unique insurance market has an unrivalled concentration of specialist underwriting expertise and every day, more than 50 leading insurance companies, over 200 registered Lloyd’s brokers and a global network of over 4,000 local cover holders operate in and bring business to the Lloyd’s market.
 The Lloyd’s market has been at the forefront of its industry for more than 300 years, pioneering new forms of protection for a rapidly changing world.
 Lloyd’s insures people, businesses and communities in more than 200 countries and territories.